zigzap/sycl2023-results/README.md

 If you serve the checked out directory, it will show you the results.

-In case you don't have a webserver handy, grab yourself a [zig master build](https://ziglang.org/download) and run:
+In case you don't have a webserver handy, grab yourself a [zig 0.11.0 build](https://ziglang.org/download) and run:

 ```shell